 7. Seek professional medical attention.

-DO NOT make any attempts to change the position of, or realign an injured body part.
-Be careful when you place a split to avoid causing more injuries.
+DO NOT make any attempts to change the position of, or realign, an injured body part.
+Be careful when you place a splint to avoid causing more injuries.
 Be sure to pad the splint well to avoid putting extra pressure on the injured limb.

 Call immediately for emergency medical assistance if